 Five years have gone by fast.
 General Elections 2019 is just around the corner.

 Social media and technology platforms are taking preventive steps to avoid any controversies & meddling with the upcoming General Elections 2019 in India.
+In April and May 2019, Indians will go to the polls to elect a new Lok Sabha, the 545-seat lower house of the Indian Parliament.
 India is the largest democracy in the world – a whopping 900 million are eligible to vote and the country has 500 million internet users (not all of them are eligible to vote though).

 About 20 million (2